MIGRATION · April 24, 2026 · 13 min read

 - Cross-tenant SharePoint permissions without user-mapping hell

-- What’s new in Copilot Readiness (April 2026) — the governance-side deduplication work
+- What’s new in Copilot Readiness (April 2026) — the governance-side request caching

 Get started

-The speed fixes are live on every workspace.
+Every workspace runs on this fast path by default — nothing to configure.
 Start a free SharePoint migration at app.migrationfox.com/register and watch your first pre-flight report come back in seconds rather than minutes.